Pyroxenium/Basalt/docs/objects/Frame.md

 Sets the text, background, and foreground of the upper bar of the frame, accordingly.

 #### Parameters:
-1. `string` The text to set the bar to
+1. `string` The title text to set the bar to
 2. `number` The background color
 2. `number` The foreground color